Martinagr32/MOZART/README.md

 MOZART's output is a container with product-version of CVE feature models analyzed.
 In command line it will notify if it has been created and launched successfully.

-In order to stage a running example, let's suppose we have CVE whose product-version exists in Docker Hub.
+In order to stage a running example of Command Shell execution, let's suppose we have CVE whose product-version exists in Docker Hub.
 MOZART search it and it will try it:

 ![MOZART Step 1](./docs/images/MOZART_searchImage.png)